mosaic-design-system/docs/src/components/dialog.md

       ## Using a Dialog

-      The key to usage is to ensure that the correct type of Dialog is used.
+      Dialogs are triggered by user actions.
+They should interrupt a user’s current task to grab their attention.
+The key to usage is to ensure that the correct type and context (if a message) of Dialog is used.
+For example, if you want to show an informational message use an Info Dialog, but if you want to present the user with a short form then use a Form Dialog.
+This will help users become familiar with the nature of the Dialog and understand what is being asked of them.

+      The size of a Dialog should be appropriate to its content and where possible should be consistent wherever they are used.
+If the height or width means that the Dialog looks out of proportion or the amount of inputs force a scroll bar, then consider a different approach.

       The following rules apply to all types of Dialogs: